LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

   - Persistent non-compliance result in potential disqualification after Staff and Moderation review

 #### 4.1.2 Division-Specific Roster Regulations
-- Regardless of division, players must have played at least one game in an L7 match for their team during O.W.L.s to be eligible to compete for their team in N.E.W.T.s.
+- Regardless of division, players must have played at least one complete game in a best-of-3 L7 match for their team during O.W.L.s to be eligible to compete for their team in N.E.W.T.s.
 - Players shall only be permitted to participate in, at most, 7 matches during O.W.L.s if playing in a division using Swiss system or 6 matches if playing in a division using Round-Robin.
 For example, a player who plays 5 matches for one team and then switches teams may only play in 2 matches for their new team if playing in a division using Swiss system.
 - Should a player leave one team to immediately join another team, the captain of the player's former team shall have the option of placing a "poaching hold" on that player which will prevent that player from playing for their new team for that team's next two matches.
 Poaching holds will only be allowed under the following conditions:
   - The player has played at least once for their former team within the team's past two matches.
   - The captain placing the hold opens a support ticket declaring their intention to place the hold within 3 days of being notified of the player's intent to leave their team.
   - The player leaving is moving to a team within the same division or higher.
 - Players who have had a poaching hold placed on them have the right to appeal to Staff via support ticket if they believe the hold was invalid with their reasoning.
-- Rosters for all divisions will be locked at the beginning of week 7 of O.W.L.s.
+- Rosters for all divisions will be locked at the end of week 7 of O.W.L.s.

 **World Cup Division**
+- Rosters lock after week 3 of O.W.L.s.
+- - Should a team fall below 8 active players on their roster due to a player leaving the team on their own initiative or due to player inactivity, they may add new players to their roster to bring them up to at most 8 active players regardless of the roster lock.
+Players recruited under this provision must come from the Free Agent Pool.
+If there are not enough players in the Free Agent Pool, the team may recruit any player not on an active team.
 - No emergency substitutions allowed
 - If unable to field 6 players at a scheduled match time, team must forfeit

 **Triwizard Cup Division**
+- Rosters lock after week 5 of O.W.L.s.
+- - Should a team fall below 8 active players on their roster due to a player leaving the team on their own initiative or due to player inactivity, they may add new players to their roster to bring them up to at most 8 active players regardless of the roster lock.
+Players recruited under this provision must come from the Free Agent Pool.
+If there are not enough players in the Free Agent Pool, the team may recruit any player not on an active team.
 - If unable to field 6 players due to a last-minute emergency:
   - Teams may access Free Agent Pool to recruit the first available volunteer agent (no pre-arrangements)
   - This exception is limited to a maximum of two instances during O.W.L.s
   - If teams still cannot field 6 players at the scheduled match time even after attempting to use the Free Agent Pool, the team must forfeit

 **House Cup Division**
+- Roster remains flexible throughout O.W.L.s
 - Teams may access Free Agent Pool for any matchup
-- If teams cannot field 6 players at the scheduled match time even after attempting to use the Free Agent Pool, the team must forfeit
+- If teams cannot field 6 players at the scheduled match time even after attempting to use the Free Agent Pool, the team must forfeit.

 #### 4.1.3 Free Agent Pool
 - Players may register as Free Agents if not on a team roster